StuyPulse/team694.github.io/about/mentors/woodieflowers/ron/index.md

 knowledge that can only be acquired from years of experience.
 In our lab, Ron is considered the authority on everything related to machining, but his innate understanding of how machines function is what surprises us most.
-At a time when our team depended on the creation of a solid design for our 2006 robot’s tower, Ron helped fabricate a spiral mechanism that pushed us to the finals in the 2006 New York Regional.
+At a time when our team depended on the creation of a solid design for our 2006 robot's tower, Ron helped fabricate a spiral mechanism that pushed us to the finals in the 2006 New York Regional.
 Ron not only utilized his skills to benefit the entire team, but also worked to create a new generation of machinists by teaching anyone needing a helping hand.